 Note: Currently only 32-bit versions of Microsoft Excel are supported!

-The DGKL Working Group on Reference Values has developed a concept for deriving the acceptable measurement uncertainty (acceptable imprecision and acceptable bias) from the reference interval.
+The DGKL section on Reference Values has developed a concept for deriving the acceptable measurement uncertainty (acceptable imprecision and acceptable bias) from the reference interval.
 This concept and the underlying algorithms were described in Clin Chem Lab Med 2015 (Acceptable limits of uncertainty in laboratory medicine).
 The Excel program automatically calculates the permissible coefficient of variation (pCVA) and the permissible limits of the deviation of the individual value according to RiliBÄK 2008 (∆max).
 The table contains almost all measured variables of the RiliBÄK 2008.